-Be sure the vehicle's tires are inflated to the inflation pressures found on the Certification label on the center pillar or see "Vehicle Load Limits" in the owner's manual.
+Be sure the vehicle's tires are inflated to the inflation pressures found on the Certification label on the center pillar or see the Owner Manual.
 Make sure not to exceed the GVWR limit for the vehicle, or the RGAWR, with the tow vehicle and trailer fully loaded for the trip including the weight of the trailer tongue.
 If using a weight-distributing hitch, make sure not to exceed the RGAWR before applying the weight distribution spring bars.